This Safer Internet Day, let’s make the Internet a better place by changing the way we act, interact, and transact online!

 Internet Safety Tips to Prevent Identity Theft

-- Secure your emails and messages with end-to-end encryption as it adds an unbreakable layer of security to your communications.
+- Secure your emails and messages with end-to-end encryption as it adds a durable layer of security to your communications.
 [Click to Tweet]

 - It is a good idea to change the passwords of your financial accounts frequently – breaches often go unnoticed for weeks at a time!
 [Click to Tweet]